krieselreihe/website/README.md

 [![Standard Version][stdimg]][stdurl]
 [![styled with prettier][prtimg]][prturl]

-The super awesome website for _KrieselReihe Games_ text adventures.
+The super awesome website for _Krieselreihe Games_ text adventures.

 ### Support

 This website was tested on the following environments:

 - All major browsers
 - Not IE!

 ## Development